 The Tuition Fee includes: a minimum of 45hrs tuition, access to the Cambridge University Library, a two-day Conference and Conference dinner, and academic and pastoral support.

 The Accommodation, Excursions and Entertainments Fee includes: single occupancy accommodation for the duration of the Programme with dinner provided Sunday- Friday, a day trip to London and Shakespeare’s Globe Theatre, two Formal Dinners at Magdalene College, and a programme of extra-curricular activities.

 How do I get money in the UK?

-The most convenient way to draw money or pay for goods and services in the UK i with a debit or credit card.
+The most convenient way to draw money or pay for goods and services in the UK with a debit or credit card.
 This is also the safest way to pay for things.
 Credit and debit cards are accepted almost everywhere in the UK.
-Make sure you know your PIN (Personal Identification Number) as you’re likely to be asked to enter it in most stores, and we also strongly advise you contact your bank before leaving your home country so that they do not block your card once you arrive and to discuss the most cost effective way of drawing cash and making payments in the UK.
+Make sure you know your PIN (Personal Identification Number) as you’re likely to be asked to enter it in most shops, and we also strongly advise you contact your bank before leaving your home country so that they do not block your card once you arrive and to discuss the most cost effective way of drawing cash and making payments in the UK.
 Remember, you will be charged for drawing cash in the UK by banks and card operators.

 Arrival and Departure Information

 Travel to Cambridge from the major airports and London is quick and easy.
 Please see the ‘Arriving in Cambridge’ page in the ‘Application’ section for more details.